iarobinson/learn-to-be-a-useful-programmer/README.md

 If you don't know how to do that, add an issue using the tab above and I'll create something to move you forward to that step.

+## Guide to Requesting Collaborator Status

+In order to learn to code, we need to start collaborating on a project

+1.

 ## Gudie to Creating your First Pull Request

-1. Sign up for a github account at `github.com`
+1. Sign up for (or sign in to) a github account at `github.com`
 2. Use a web browser (ex.
 Google Chrome or Safari) to visit `https://github.com/iarobinson/learn-to-be-a-useful-programmer`
 3. Open Terminal Application